Gigi Hadid Talks Being ‘a Few Months Preggo’ During Fashion Weeks

-Gigi Hadid Talks Being ‘a Few Months Preggo’ During International Fashion Weeks
+Gigi Hadid Talks Being ‘a Few Months Preggo’ During Multiple Fashion Weeks

 Parsons, who regularly does Hadid's makeup, noted that she wasn't sure if the pregnancy would change Hadid's face and features.